Note: the most up-to-date examples are located in the finatra/examples project.

 Java Naming Convention

-In Java you would create a separate “main” class which defines a static main() method and accepts args for flag parsing:
+Similarly, in Java the best practice is to create a separate “main” class which defines a Java main() method that accepts the Java command-line arguments for flag parsing:

 public final class ExampleServerMain {